 Vanuatu is an island archipelago consisting of approximately 82 relatively small islands.
-The main islands from largest to smallest are: Espiritu Santo (best known as the site of the SS President Coolidge), Malakula, Efate (home to the capital Port Vila), Erromango, Ambrym, and Tanna.
-The islands are volcanic in origin and run along the New Hebrides Trench which at parts is 6 km deep.
-As a consequence, throughout Vanuatu the shoreline is mostly rocky with fringing reefs and little continental shelf, dropping rapidly into the ocean depths.
-This gives rise to some excellent snorkeling opportunities, particularly on Tanna, as well as some exciting diving on reefs and walls.
+The main islands from largest to smallest are; Espiritu Santo (best known as the site of the SS President Coolidge); Malakula; Efate (home to the capital Port Vila); Erromango; Ambrym; and Tanna.
+The islands are volcanic in origin and as a consequence, Vanuatu’s shoreline is mostly rocky with fringing reefs and little continental shelf, dropping rapidly into the ocean depths.
+This gives rise to some exciting diving on reefs and walls, as well as some excellent snorkelling opportunities, particularly on Tanna.

 Vanuatu is also home to the only underwater post office in the world.
 (Seriously.)

-Slightly north, and closer than Fiji, Vanuatu is just a 3 hour flight from Brisbane.
+Slightly north, and closer to Australia than Fiji, Vanuatu is just a 3-hour flight from Brisbane.
+Check the map top right.

 - Allan Power Dive Tours, Espiritu Santo